 How to Undo and Redo in Vim / Vi

-Sometimes, when editing a file, you may delete a wrong line or change your mind about an edit, and you’ll want to revert the changes.
+Have you ever found yourself in a situation where you accidentally deleted a line or changed your mind about an edit, and you’ll want to revert the changes?

-Either Vi or Vim is installed by default on macOS and almost all Linux distributions.
-Knowing the basics of Vim might be very useful when you encounter a situation where your favorite editor is not available.
+Vi or Vim is pre-installed by default on macOS and almost all Linux distributions.
+Knowing the basics of Vim can be especially useful when you encounter a situation where your favorite editor is not available.

 Undo Changes in Vim / Vi